-At Legal Expert we offer a no win no fee service called a Conditional Fee Agreement.
-This states that if we don’t win compensation then you don’t have to pay us anything at all and it also states how much (as a percentage or the compensation awarded) you will pay if we in win.
+At Legal Expert we offer a No Win No Fee service called a Conditional Fee Agreement (CFA).
+This states that if we don’t win compensation then you don’t have to pay us anything at all and it also states how much (as a percentage of the compensation awarded) you will pay if we win.
 This, we believe (and clients agree) makes the whole process stress free and completely fair.

 Why Make Your slip or trip at a rented property claim with us?

-In our experience we settle 99% of cases out of court and our clients prefer it this way but we would never rule out filing for a date in court if we believe an offer from a 3rd party is unfair and doesn’t represent proper compensation.
+In our experience we settle almost all of the cases we take on out of court and our clients prefer it this way.
+However, we would never rule out filing for a date in court if we believe an offer from a 3rd party is unfair and doesn’t represent proper compensation.